PreK - 8th Grade

 Time4Learning's Elementary Science Curriculum

 - First grade science - Students distinguish between living and non-living things, are introduced to earth science, and learn about some of the people who have contributed to the field of science.
+With the addition of Science4Us, students will also have access to material that covers physical and space science.
 View the first grade science lesson plans to learn more.

-- Second grade science - Life science is explored through patterns in nature.
+- Second grade science - Life science is explored through patterns in nature as well as living and nonliving things, and animals.
+Physical science is introduced with lessons on force and motion, matter and energy.
+And earth/space science, is a continuation from first grade, but also exposes students to earth in space.
 Physical science is introduced with lessons on force and motion and earth science is continued from first grade.
 View the second grade science lesson plans to learn more.

 - Third grade science - Skills related to scientific investigation are developed in along with more work on energy, force and motion.
 The nature of matter and ecology are also introduced this year.
 View the third grade science lesson plans to learn more.